 But with SBRT, higher doses of carefully targeted radiation are used to treat tumors, delivered in a few “fractionated” doses.
 “High doses of radiation are delivered over the course of only five days with limited toxicity,” explains radiation oncologist Joseph Herman, M.D., M.Sc., a leading researcher in the use of SBRT in pancreatic cancer.

 Much of the credit for SBRT’s potential in treating pancreatic cancer has been due to technologic advances.
 “Basically what’s happened is that radiation technology has improved and now we have very sophisticated image guidance that pinpoints the exact three-dimensional location of a tumor,” he says.
 “That has allowed us to more precisely deliver radiation to tumors at much higher doses.
 These higher doses can lead to improved local control and possibly survival.”

 Other improvements to the treatment include the control of a patient’s breathing motion since pancreatic tumors, like liver tumors, actually move during breathing.
 Doctors have developed ways to control for this phenomenon by tracking a patient’s breathing motion or directly managing it.
-“Essentially what we do is have a patient inhale deeply, hold that breath, and then we freeze the tumor in space and treat it,” says Herman, who serves as professor and director of clinical research at MD Anderson Cancer Center, Houston, Texas.
+“Essentially what we do is have a patient inhale deeply, hold that breath, and then we freeze the tumor in space and treat it,” says Herman, formerly professor and director of clinical research at MD Anderson Cancer Center, Houston, Texas (now at Northwell Health, New York).
 SBRT has also been aided through the use of fiducials—tiny gold markers—placed into the tumor that act as a kind of radiologic landmark, defining the target lesion’s position with millimeter precision, he adds.